apache/cordova-docs/www/_posts/2023-09-12-camera-media-file-transfer-plugin-release.md

     **Custom Scheme Example:**

     By default, iOS uses the following custom scheme `app://localhost/`.
-You can now pass in `app://localhost/file.txt` to prepresent a file in the root directory which the app content is loaded from, `www`.
+You can now pass in `app://localhost/file.mp4` to prepresent a media file located in the root directory of which the app content is loaded from, `www`.

     **Leading Slash Example:**

-    It can also load the same file `file.txt` from the above example if the provided URL was `/file.txt`.
+    It can also load the same file `file.mp4` from the above example if the provided URL was `/file.mp4`.
 It will navigate from the root directory of which the app content is loaded from, `www`.

 * **Increased Android's Audio Quality**